 This induction programme is designed to give some useful advice to help you in your role within the ED team at Leicester Royal Infirmary, but this same information is relevant to anyone starting in Emergency Medicine.

-Dr Sam Jones, Head of Service for the Children's Emergency Department at UHL explains how the Paeds ED works
+Dr Sam Jones, Paeds Consultant for the Children's Emergency Department at UHL explains how Paeds ED works

-Dr Ben Teasdale, Emergency Room Lead at UHL explains how the Emergency Room (aka Resus) works
+Dr Ben Teasdale, Consultant Lead for ER at UHL explains how the Emergency Room (aka Resus) works

-Dr Mandeep Johal, Majors Lead at UHL explains how the Majors ED area works
+Dr Mandeep Johal, ED Deputy Head of Service explains how the Majors ED area works

 Dr Vivek Pillai, ED Head of Service at UHL explains how the Blue Zone works

-Dr Nicholas Scott, Deputy ED Head of Service at UHL explains how the Adult Assessment Zone, Injuries stream (aka Blue Zone) and Primary Care stream work
+Dr Nicholas Scott, ED Consultant explains how the Adult Assessment Zone, Injuries stream (aka Blue Zone) and Primary Care stream work

-Dr Faisal Aijaz, EM Registrar and Geriatric fellow at UHL explains the purpose of EDU and what new ED staff might expect when working in this area.
+Dr Faisal Aijaz, EM Registrar and Geriatric Fellow explains the purpose of EDU and what new ED staff might expect when working in this area